Jamie Tanna's profile photo Jamie Tanna

 • Building a Federated API Discovery model to enable easier, programmatic sharing of API metadata between teams within agencies and between different agencies

-• Leading work to automate manual API assessments and API guidance, with automated tooling including a novel novel Open Source tooling
+• Leading work to automate manual API assessments and API guidance, with automated tooling including novel Open Source tooling

 • Building up a community around improving Public Sector APIs, involving sharing recommended reading, discussing best practices, supporting workshops and talks, and working with Public and Private Sector SMEs